westbywest/chef-dk-repo/README.md

 Overview
 ========
 This is a demonstation repo created from Chef Development Kit using "chef generate repo" command.
-It hasn't been tested, so it may empty your fridge of all food and thereafter harass a kitten.
+Specifically, this repo was put together to demonstate using Chef-DK with chef-zero for standalone deployment w/o an actual Chef server.

 Every Chef installation needs a Chef Repository.
 This is the place where cookbooks, roles, config files and other artifacts for managing systems with Chef will live.
 We strongly recommend storing this repository in a version control system such as Git and treat it like source code.

+CAVEAT: This repo hasn't been tested for fitness, so it may empty your fridge of all food and thereafter harass a kitten.

 Installation
 ============